 This covers children who are either starting school for the first time, transferring from an infant to junior/primary school or transferring from a junior/primary school to a secondary school.
 Any application for a school place for a bulk admission or transfer must be made to the Local Authority in which you live even if you are wanting a place at a school situated in a different Local Authority area.

 For further information about the bulk transfers groups please see the relevant sections below.

 From 12th September 2013 you will be able to click here to access our **Admissions Online** website for September 2014 bulk admissions or bulk transfers.
-Due to essential maintenance on 29 November 2013 the online admissions may not be available, we apologies for any inconvenience.

 Please note, schools are not able to make an offer of a school place when it is an application for a bulk transfer group.
 As mentioned previously all requests for places must be made to your home Local Authority who will deal with your request as part of the co-ordinated admission arrangements.